mikebowler/jekyll_jirametrics/connecting_to_jira.md

 jirametrics verify
 ```

 A successful run prints one line per configured Jira connection, naming the authenticated user.
-If authentication fails you'll get a message describing why — an expired token, for example.
+If authentication fails you'll get a message describing why, an expired token for example.
 This checks authentication only and downloads no issue data.
 Added in v3.1.